 1) Filter Size

-Size is the easiest factor to ascertain.
+Unless you have the proper size home air filter, you will never enjoy the full effectiveness your system and filter can provide.
 Simply look at the label of your existing filter to see the proper measurements, or just measure it yourself.
 The majority of home air filters are 1” thick, but there are a number of standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating